knpuniversity/symfony/knpu/extra-doctrine-collections/refactoring-for-new-collections.md

 Go try it!
 Quick, delete that scientist!
 It disappears in dramatic fashion, *and*, when we refresh, it's *definitely* gone.

 Phew!
 We're almost done.
-By the way, you can see that this is a good amount of work.
+By the way, you can see that this refactoring takes some work.
 If you know that your join table will probably need extra fields on it, you can save yourself this work by setting up the join entity from the very beginning and avoiding `ManyToMany`.
 But, if you definitely won't have extra fields, `ManyToMany` is way